3."

 This text was printed

-on the backside of my original CBS ColecoVision box from 1983.
+on the backside on the original CBS ColecoVision box from 1983.

 Because of RCA's huge loss on development of a new CED system called